Intel-bigdata/OAP/oap-cache/oap/docs/Developer-Guide.md

 **NOTE**: Log level of OAP unit tests currently default to ERROR, please override src/test/resources/log4j.properties if needed.

-#### OAP Building with DCPMM
+#### Build OAP with Intel® Optane™ DC Persistent Memory

-If you want to use OAP with DCPMM,  you can follow the below building steps.
+To use OAP with DCPMM follow these steps:

 ##### Prerequisites for building with DCPMM support

-You  need to install the required packages on the build system listed below.
+Install the required packages on the build system:

 - gcc-c++
 - [cmake](https://help.directadmin.com/item.php?id=494)